daneroo/babel-async/README.md

 # Babel setup
-Simplest babel setup for a single transform (async)
+Simplest babel setup for a single transform (async).

+We are using the single transform: `transform-async-to-generator`, although it is included in stage 3, because we are targetting `node v6` and do not want to transpile all other ES2015 features, only async/await.

 *eslint is installed globally for editor, so we need to `sudo npm i eslint-plugin-babel -g`,